dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

 ## Cast operators for JsonValue<T>
 Although explicit or implicit cast operators are not required for functionality, based on usability feedback requesting a terse syntax, the use of both explicit cast operators (from a `JsonValue<T>` to known primitives) and implicit cast operators (from known primitives to a `JsonValue<T>`) are supported.

-Note that cast operators do not work in all languages such as F#.
+Note that implicit cast operators do not work in all languages including F#.

 Explicit (no operators):
 ```cs